 So there are no philosophic reasons like ‘I want to break free’, ‘I want to feel my inner self’.
-No, it basically comes down to technicalities why for me it’s more convenient to go by myself.
-And yes, over the years I got the hang of it for various reasons that I list in the PROs-section.
+No, it basically comes down to technicalities about why it’s more convenient to go by myself.
+And yes, over the years I got the hang of it for various reasons that I list in the PROs section.

 The Difference Might Be Only In Your Head

 Talking ’bout technicalities: The fact that you are travelling solo is nothing but a technicality.